What's Your Community Manager Done For You Lately? More Than You Think

 Before managing the 210,000-plus-community-member Magento ecosystem, Rohde was a producer for My Community Manager and also held a role as community and UX lead for Rebellion Media.

-In addition to managing Magento’s online community, she organizes meet-ups around the world to put some faces to the names of some community members.
+In addition to managing Magento’s online community, she supports meet-ups around the world to put some faces to the names of some community members.

 Kicking things off at the LA #MagentoMeetup! 🌟 pic.twitter.com/oK7t9nXyvQ— Sherrie Rohde (@sherrierohde) January 19, 2017

-Magento uses the trips partly for UX research, which needs participants, Rohde said.
 Magento has representation on six of seven continents (“we’ve got to teach some penguins to use Magento,” Rohde said).

 “There is no real replacement for face to face,” Rohde said.
 “At conferences, we call it the ‘Hallway track.’
 That’s where you have conversations that are so helpful.”